ClickHouse/ClickHouse/docs/en/operations/external-authenticators/jwt.md

 ```

 :::note
-Note that HTTP authentication cannot be used alongside with any other authentication mechanism.
-The presence of any other sections like `password` alongside `http_authentication` will force ClickHouse to shutdown.
+Note that JWT authentication cannot be used alongside with any other authentication mechanism.
+The presence of any other sections like `password` alongside `jwt` will force ClickHouse to shutdown.
 :::

 ### Enabling JWT authentication using SQL {#enabling-jwt-auth-using-sql}